 To her disappointment, she didn't have time to reminisce; her coach was being surrounded by crowds of Ludian citizens.

 Her door opened and handmaids rushed to kneel on either side as she exited with the help of a handsome dark haired man in important looking blue robes.
-They reflected a shimmering pattern of lions in the sunlight and she wondered if it was the same kind of material as her dress.
+They reflected a shimmering pattern of lions in the sunlight.
 He let go of her hand and bowed respectfully.
-She noticed smart looking small round glasses on the top of his head.
+Smart looking small round glasses rested on the top of his head.
 "Hello Princess Nina of Wyndia, I am Prince Vahn's head adviser, Nichol Talbot," he said when he came back up.
 "It's very nice to meet you!"
 He gave a warm smile and kept his bright blue eyes on her.
 "I hope your travels were well."

 Ethan walked up beside her.
 "Actually I would like to have a word with you about the behavior of one of your guards near the entrance of the city," he said sternly, and Nina felt anger flare up again at the reminder.